 Home Irrigation Design

-Speak to your local Think Water store as they can assist you in determining these important parameters and will be able to lend you some equipment and the steps required to get these initial measurements.
+Speak to your local Think Water store as they can assist you in determining these important parameters and will be able to lend you some equipment and explain the steps required to get these initial measurements.
 It's not always as simple as connecting to a tap!
-And don't forget to bring in your landscape plans!
+And don't forget to bring in your landscaping plans!

 Home Irrigation Products

-As far as product options are concerned it will depend on your garden and lawn areas and what best suits your environment.
-There are plenty of options!! a typical Think Water store will have over 5000 line items just for irrigation and pumping,
+As far as product options are concerned, it will depend on your garden and lawn areas and what best suits your environment, there are plenty of options!
+A typical Think Water store will have over 5000 line items just for irrigation and pumping.

 Think Water supplies a wide range of lawn sprinkler bodies from Hunter, Rain Bird and Toro.
-These sprinkler bodies can be matched with the latest in sprinkler technology, such as Hunter's MP Rotator's which are water efficient and wind resistant.
-Hunter sprinklers are adjustable, so they can suit smaller lawn areas as well.
+These sprinkler bodies can be matched with the latest in sprinkler technology, such as Hunter's MP Rotators which are water efficient and wind resistant.
+Hunter sprinklers are adjustable, so they suit smaller lawn areas as well.
 More details on the range of Hunter products can be found by clicking on the Hunter Preferred Supplier Page link.